-ABOUT FLVC Library services
+ABOUT FLVC LIBRARY SERVICES

 The Library Services unit of the Florida Virtual Campus (FLVC) provides a wide variety of library services to Florida's 28 state colleges and 12 state universities which directly supports the nearly 1.3 million students, faculty, and staff at these institutions.
 Funded by the state as the Florida Post-Secondary Academic Library Network (FPALN), FLVC assists libraries by providing a shared integrated library system (ILS), a shared digital repository to house various collections, access to many electronic resources that are available to all 40 institutions, and much more.

 Current funding and guidance for the organization is detailed in the Florida Statutes under Chapter 1006.73.
-FLVC is located in Tallahassee, Florida and is operated under the Northwest Regional Data Center (NWRDC), an affliate of Florida State University.
+FLVC is located in Tallahassee, Florida and is operated under the Northwest Regional Data Center (NWRDC), an affiliate of Florida State University.
 The Library Services unit of FLVC has been through several iterations over the past 35+ years, including:

 - 2020-Present - Florida Virtual Campus (FLVC) Library Services